Form MGT-6 - Applicability, Fees, Due Date

 Where a company fails to file Form MGT-6 within the designated period:

-- Penalties for Defaulting Officers: In case of default directors, officers, and secretaries are liable to a fine of ₹1,000 per day of default with a maximum fine of ₹2,00,000 for each officer.
+2. Penalties for Defaulting Officers: In case of default, directors, officers, and secretaries are liable to a fine of ₹1,000 per day of default with a maximum fine of ₹2,00,000 for each officer.

 Other Consequences:

-- Compliance Risks: Non-compliance can severely damage the image of the company and hurt its relations with the regulators.
+2. Compliance Risks: Non-compliance can severely damage a company’s image and harm its relations with regulators.

-- Inadequate disclosure of beneficial ownership reduces transparency and may give rise to suspicion regarding benami or proxy ownership, and could draw the attention of the regulator.
+3. Inadequate disclosure of beneficial ownership reduces transparency and may raise suspicions regarding benami or proxy ownership, potentially drawing the attention of the regulator.

 Conclusion

-As such, Form MGT-6 is used for increasing transparency concerning beneficial ownership in the shareholding structure of a company.
-A timely and correct filing of the form would also fulfill the legal requirements and ensure good corporate governance, prevent abuse of nominee holdings, and enhance the company’s image with regulators as well as investors and other stakeholders.
+As such, Form MGT-6 is used to increase transparency regarding beneficial ownership in a company’s shareholding structure.
+A timely and accurate filing of the form would also fulfill the legal requirements, ensure good corporate governance, prevent abuse of nominee holdings, and enhance the company’s image with regulators, as well as investors and other stakeholders.

 Related Services